jhfeng0215/jhfeng0215.github.io/_pages/about.md

 - *2023.06 - 2023.09*, [Xiaoan Tech](https://www.xiaoantech.com), Wuhan.
   - Developed a shared bike prediction deep learning algorithm used to forecast the number of rented and returned bikes in over 200 regions in China.

+# 📖 Academic Services
+- Peer Reviewer for Journals and Conferences
+  * International Conference on Information Systems (ICIS)
+  * Pacific Asia Conference on Information Systems (PACIS)
+  * Summer Workshop on Information Management (CSWIM)
+  * IEEE Transactions on Intelligent Transportation Systems (IEEE ITS)
+  * ACM Transactions on Knowledge Discovery from Data (TKDD)